niloy2019/COVID-19-Website/README.md

   COVID-19-Website

 ## Objective :
-  To Make an website for COVID-19 Hospital admission
+  To Make an website to Book an Test for COVID-19 and to book an Bed in Hospital.

 ## Technology Used :